COVID-19 Safety Plan

 - Staff who are unable to wear a mask because of documented medical contraindications are required to continue to work from home.

 - Face masks with valves (exhalation valves or vents) are prohibited in the school since they do not prevent the transmission of COVID-19.
-Other face coverings prohibited include tea towel or dishcloth, cotton t-shirt, natural silk, scarf or bandana, and one-layer neck gaiters.
+Other face coverings prohibited include tea towel or dishcloth, cotton t-shirt, natural silk, scarf or bandana, and neck gaiters.

 - Face shields will not be used in place of face coverings, except perhaps by students who have a medical exemption.